 Let us pray, that we may be like good seed fallen into soil which yields empathy, understanding, compassion, forgiveness, friendship, mercy and love.
 Let us not fall into the temptation to judge, lest we be judged.
 Lord, help us to remove barriers that prevent us from being whole, that prevent us from accepting and loving our neighbours.
 Amen.

 Station 6: Jesus is scourged and crowned with thorns (on 3rd Avenue in front of parking lot north of BHP Billiton)

 Now the men who were holding Jesus began to mock him and beat him; they also blindfolded him and kept asking him, ‘Prophesy!
 Who is it that struck you?’
 They kept heaping many other insults on him.
 (Luke 22:63-65)

 And the soldiers wove a crown of thorns and put it on his head, and they dressed him in a purple robe.
 They kept coming up to him, saying, ‘Hail, King of the Jews!’ and striking him on the face.
 (John 19:2-3)

-Station 7: Jesus takes up the cross (SW corner of Sturdy Stone Building, 3rd Avenue & 22nd Street)
+Station 7: Jesus takes up the cross (courtyard in front of Sturdy Stone Building, 3rd Avenue & 22nd Street)

 After mocking him, they stripped him of the purple cloak and put his own clothes on him.
 Then they led him out to crucify him.
 (Mark 15:20)

-Station 8: Simon of Cyrene helps Jesus to carry his cross (main entrance to City Hall)
+Station 8: Simon of Cyrene helps Jesus to carry his cross (main entrance to City Hall, 3rd Avenue)

 As they led him away, they seized a man, Simon of Cyrene, who was coming from the country, and they laid the cross on him, and made him carry it behind Jesus.
 (Luke 23:26)